Higher Vector Bundles

-It becomes natural to explore alternative approaches to representations up to homotopy, in analogy to Proposition \ref{prop:representation}.
-This comprises three problems.
-The first one, the differential graded algebra approach, was solved in \cite[Prop.
-3.2]{ac}.
-Given $G$ a Lie groupoid and $E= \bigoplus_{n=0}^N E_n$ a graded vector bundle over $G_0$, an {\bf $E$-valued cochain} is an element
+It becomes natural to explore alternative approaches to representations up to homotopy, in analogy to Proposition \ref{prop:representation}, and this comprises two problems: the equivalence with the differential graded algebra approach, and the equivalence with the fibration approach.
+The first problem was solved in \cite[Prop.
+3.2]{ac} for Lie groupoids, and the extension for higher Lie groupoids is straightforward.
+Given $G$ a higher Lie groupoid and $E= \bigoplus_{n} E_n$ a graded vector bundle over $G_0$, an {\bf $E$-valued cochain} is an element

-where $C^m(G, E_n)=\Gamma(G_m,t_0^*E_n)$, and it is {\bf normalized} if it vanishes over degenerate simplices.
-The space $C(G, E)=\bigoplus_{p}C^p(G, E)$ has a canonical $C(G)$-module structure, given by
+where $C^m(G, E_{n})=\Gamma(G_m,t_0^*E_{n})$, and it is {\bf normalized} if it vanishes over degenerate simplices.
+The space $C(G, E)=\bigoplus_{n}C^n(G, E)$ has a canonical $C(G)$-module structure, given by

-\begin{proposition}[\cite{ac}] A representation up to homotopy $R:G\action E$ is the same as a degree 1 differential $D$ in $C(G;E)$ preserving the normalized cochains and satisfying the Leibniz rule $D(c\cdot f)=(Dc)\cdot f+(-1)^{q}c\cdot(\partial f)$.
+\begin{proposition} A representation up to homotopy $R:G\action E$ is the same as a degree 1 differential $D$ in $C(G;E)$ preserving the normalized cochains and satisfying the Leibniz rule $D(c\cdot f)=(Dc)\cdot f+(-1)^{q}c\cdot(\partial f)$.
 A morphism is the same as a $C(G)$-module morphism commuting with the differentials. \end{proposition}